The Joker: There's nothing mere about that mortal!

 Contrast with Overshadowed by Awesome, where a character is by reasonable means strong compared to regular people or even superpowerful, but can only be considered "normal" when compared to the people they hang out with, who are vastly stronger.
 Because of this, they often Can't Catch Up.
 Also contrast Super Loser, for characters who are anything but badass despite having superpowers.
 Brought Down to Normal arcs can show a super powered individual can be badass without their powers but that does not qualify them for this trope.
 This is a character type, not a plot trope.

 Note for Tropers: This trope only applies if the setting possesses a significant number of characters with superpowers.
 In a setting where superpowers are very uncommon or nonexistent, badass characters without superpowers are just badass.
 If you encounter an instance of a character in a setting without superpowers being called a Badass Normal, please remove or change it.
 For average people that are forced to be a badass by the situation, see Action Survivor.
 For costumed heroes without superpowers in general, see Non-Powered Costumed Hero.
-Anyone from a Witch Species who can't be defined as a Muggle Born of Mages is disqualified.
+Anyone from a Mage Species who can't be defined as a Muggle Born of Mages is disqualified.

 - Anime & Manga